cbs-ntcore/cbs_badge/README.md

 copper and other materials) are typically manufacturable at an increased cost or lead time.
 The design for this badge is relatively simple and can be made by most low cost venders ('fab houses') including [OSHPark](https://oshpark.com/).
 OSHPark is highly recommended as they produce high quality boards with a relatively short lead time (typically a week) at a USA location allowing for overnight shipping.
-For they 'Prototype' service they charge $5 per square inch for a 2 layer PCB.
+For their 'Prototype' service they charge $5 per square inch for a 2 layer PCB.
 The badge is 2.25 square inches costing $11.25 per board.
 When ordered with their 'Medium Run' bulk service (which requires ordering at least 100 square inches) the cost drops to $2.25 per board.